How often can you refinance your home?

 To eliminate mortgage insurance

-If you bought a home using a conventional loan and made a down payment of less than 20%, you have private mortgage insurance premiums added to your monthly mortgage payment.
-You can cancel PMI when your equity reaches 20%.
-You can achieve this by paying down your balance or if your home increases in value.
-If your home's value increases and you have more than 20% equity, you can refinance your home and cancel PMI early.
+If you bought a home using a conventional loan and made a down payment of less than 20%, you generally have private mortgage insurance (PMI) premiums added to your monthly mortgage payment.
+PMI cancellation is possible without refinancing once your equity reaches 20% based on the original payment schedule, among other termination avenues.

 To borrow your home equity

-If you want to borrow money to pay for home renovations, college tuition, or to consolidate high-interest debts, a cash-out refinance allows you to borrow your equity and repay it as part of your new loan.
-If you recently refinanced without tapping into your equity and now need to borrow cash, a cash-out refinance can make sense.
+Whether you want to pay for home renovations, college tuition, or consolidate high-interest debts, this allows you to access your equity and repay it as part of your new loan.

 Factors to consider when refinancing multiple times